DreamCasterX/Redhat_Certification_Setup/README.md

 + Set Software Selection to "Workstation"

 #####  2).
 Boot to OS
-+ Assign a static IP to HUT & SUT.
++ Assign IPs to HUT & SUT.
 Make sure you can ping HUT <-> SUT successfully